 Mailing to “Actual Place of Business” Defined (CPLR 308(2), 308(6))

-Mailing Requirement Under CPLR 308(4) — Mailing Permitted to Any One of Two Places
+CPLR 308(4) Mailing Requirement – Mailing Permitted to Any One of Two Places

-Mailing After Affixation Under CPLR 308(4) — Are Envelope Indicia Always Required?
+CPLR 308(4) Mailing After Affixation Under CPLR 308(4) – Required Envelope Indicia – When They Can be Dispensed With

 Service Under CPLR 308(1) – When Does Defendant’s Time to Respond Expire?